 * Target is elementary school students and younger.

 This is "Woods of Net".
 Inside the wooden dome, which is a stack of large-section laminated lumber, a huge hammock structure is incorporated, in which a number of colorful hand-knitted nets are joined together.

 This is the inside of the tower "Symphony Sculpture Calling Happiness" with a height of 18m and an inner diameter of 8m.
 Stained glass made from pieces of thick glass with a thickness of 2 to 3 cm split by hand with a mallet is fitted into the whole, creating a fantastic world by receiving light from the outside.
 You can climb up to the top using the spiral staircase, which can be enjoyed by children and adults alike.

 * Closed due to renovation work until March 19, 2020 (Thursday)

 Outdoors, there is a footbath that flows directly from the source using the hot springs that spring from the museum grounds.
-If you get tired of the art experience, everyone will take a break.
+If you get tired of the art experience, everyone has a rest.
 Please fully enjoy the natural scenery of Hakone.

 《The Hakone Open Air Museum》